Clay seals in India

 Gradually, because there was a shortage of cowrie shells, people in India (and elsewhere) turned more and more to metal coins.
-The Silk Road led people to decide on regular sizes and shapes (round or square) for coins all over Europe and Asia; the Sogdians and Seleucids minted standard coins north and west of India starting around 300 BC.
-The first standard coins minted in India are those of the Mauryan Empire‘s ruler Ashoka, about 250 BC.
+The Silk Road led people to decide on regular sizes and shapes (round or square) for coins all over Europe and Asia.

 Guptan Empire coins

-By the time of the Guptan Empire in the 300s AD, the Indian kings were minting coins just like the coins of the Parthians to their west, or the Sogdians to their north with the king on one side and Hindu gods on the other side.
+By the time of the Guptan Empire in the 300s AD, the Indian kings were minting coins just like the coins of the Parthians to their west, or the Sogdians to their north.
+These coins have the king on one side and Hindu gods on the other side.

 Coins in medieval India

-During the early Middle Ages, western Indian traders often used Byzantine gold coins, which were good quality coins and easily available because there was so much trade with the Romans.
-But after the Islamic invasion of northern India about 1000 AD, the coins used there gradually lose their images (because Islam forbids images) and have Arabic writing on them.
+During the early Middle Ages, western Indian traders often used Byzantine gold coins.
+Byzantine coins were good quality coins.
+They were easily available because India traded so much with the Romans.
+But after the Islamic invasion of northern India about 1000 AD, the coins used in northern India gradually lose their images (because Islam forbids images) and have Arabic writing on them.